 Please note: Due to the coronavirus pandemic we are not accepting applications to hold events on council owned land at this time.

 What information do you need?

-If you are planning to organise any event where a number of people may attend please complete both forms below and return them to us at email@example.com.
+If you are planning to organise an event please complete both forms below and return them to us at firstname.lastname@example.org.